Important Information

 Jumla–Nepalgunj–Kathmandu

 Reconfirm your flights as soon as you arrive in Jumla.
-Depending on schedules you should be able to fly to Nepalgunj in the morning and then catch one of many afternoon flights to Kathmandu the same day.
+Depending on schedules you should be able to fly to Nepalgunj in the morning and then catch one of many afternoon flights to Kathmandu on same day.

 Overnight: at the hotel set with BB plan.